MatthewBasic115/InvestiGAM/markdown/teach_build_terms.md

 ### Parametric Terms

-This simple dropdown allows you to add parametric terms to your GAM.
-You can select a given covariate and TODO (number e.g. plant^2).
+This simple dropdown allows you to add parametric terms to your GAM as you would for a typical parametric model.

 ### Raw Formula